exercism/sml/exercises/matching-brackets/README.md

 ## Loading your exercise implementation in PolyML

 ```
-$ poly --use bracket-push.sml
+$ poly --use matching-brackets.sml
 ```

 Or:

 ```
 $ poly
-> use "bracket-push.sml";
+> use "matching-brackets.sml";
 ```

 ## Running the tests